 The only text channel with truly broad adoption is SMS.
 The other channels all have areas where they are strong, but nothing can touch SMS in terms of reach.

 Apple’s chat offering (iMessage and its new sibling Apple Business Chat) has very powerful integration with the mobile OS.
-It wins for most frictionless experience for the user.
+It wins for the most frictionless experience for the user.
 But, best case, you can only address iOS customers, and that’s about 50% of the US.

 Facebook has multiple platforms (Messenger, WhatsApp, Instagram) and is cross-platform, but you still have a limited install base combined with a new distaste for all things Facebook.